 - Introduce the students to the Montford Point Marines (details included in Teacher Guide).
-Explain where the Marines were fighting in the last two years of the war. - Project the ABMC's World War II: A Visual History Interactive Timeline.
-Click "enter," 1944," and "Western Pacific Campaign."
-Read the summary and show the video clip to help orient students to the conditions on Saipan. - Project the Fallen Hero Profile for Private First Class Kenneth J. Tibbs and read the profile with the class.
-Watch the video eulogy at the bottom of the page. - Ask students, - Why would Private First Class Tibbs fight for a nation that did not give him full civil rights at home? - What factors motivated the Montford Point Marines? - Do you think the actions of the Montford Point Marines had an impact on the military and political leaders of the late 1940s? - On the How do you think the experience was the same or different for service members who served in the Korean War?
+Explain where the Marines were fighting in the last two years of the war. - Project the Fallen Hero Profile for Private First Class Kenneth J. Tibbs and read the profile with the class.
+Watch the video eulogy at the bottom of the page. - Ask students, - Why would Private First Class Tibbs fight for a nation that did not give him full civil rights at home? - What factors motivated the Montford Point Marines? - Do you think the actions of the Montford Point Marines had an impact on the military and political leaders of the late 1940s? - How do you think the experience was the same or different for service members who served in the Korean War?